 The project's data collection program has been operating for a relatively short period with regards to long-term climate change and therefore the sea level trends are still prone to the effects of shorter-term ocean variability (such as El Niño and decadal oscillations).
-As the data sets increase in length, the trend estimates will begin to reflect longer-term change rather than short-term fluctuations.
+As the data sets increase in length the linear trend estimates will become increasingly indicative of the longer-term secular changes and less sensitive to large annual and decadal fluctuations.
 Figure 4 shows how the sea level trends from SEAFRAME stations have evolved from one year after installation to the present.
-These trends will continue to stabilise for many more years, as is demonstrated by Figure 6.
+These trends are expected to continue to stabilise, as is demonstrated by Figure 6.